 If you aren’t a big online shopper, you might be able to find some replacements in your local stores.
 I have seen a few available at the Home Depot before.
 Be warned though, from my experience, it’s pretty difficult to find replacement bowls in-store.
 Your best bet would be to find your nearest official KitchenAid retailer via their store finder tool.

-Do I need a Replacement Bowl?
+Do I Need A Replacement Bowl?

 Let’s face it, KitchenAid mixers and their accessories aren’t exactly the cheapest appliances, so it’s reasonable to question whether you even need a replacement stand mixer bowl or not.

-In truth, although it’s really helpful to have an extra bowl or two, it’s not exactly essential.
+In truth, although it’s really helpful to have an extra bowl or two, it’s not essential.
 The bowl that came standard with your stand mixer will work perfectly fine.
 That said, there are a few reasons why you might want to replace or upgrade your current bowl.

 In my opinion, this is the main reason why I think you should get an extra mixing bowl.

 One bowl is great if you bake occasionally and stick to simple things like brownies and cupcakes.
-However, if you make large batches, having more than one bowl means you can make various batters and mixtures without needing to empty and clean out your only bowl each time.
+However, if you make large batches, having more than one bowl means you can make various batters and mixtures without needing to empty and clean out your one and only bowl each time.

 Sure, it means there’s a little bit more cleaning waiting for you at the end, but the convenience is totally worth it!

 Nothing is indestructible, not even a KitchenAid mixing bowl.
-Don’t get me wrong, their bowls are very durable and can withstand general wear and tear, but if your bowl has suffered one too many drops on the ground, it might be forced into an early retirement.
+Don’t get me wrong, their bowls are very durable and can withstand general wear and tear, but if your bowl has suffered one too many drops on the ground, it might be forced into early retirement.

 Each type of bowl boasts different functions.
 You might want a bowl with a pouring spout so you can transfer batter easily, or a glass bowl to measure ingredients without the need for an extra measuring jug.

-KitchenAid Bowl FAQ’s
+KitchenAid Mixer Replacement Bowl FAQs

-Do you have some burning bowl FAQ’s we haven’t covered yet?
+Do you have some burning bowl FAQs we haven’t covered yet?
 Let me try to answer some more common questions!